ShinySylveon04/ShinySylveon04.github.io/_posts/2018-11-14-Let's-Go-Chaining.md

 - Encountering another species and running away.
 - Leaving the area and returning.
 (Can stock back up on Pokeballs if run out!)
 - Battling trainers.
+- Leaving the area and continuing the chain elsewhere.

 ## The Chain Stats